nickwallen/whisper-note/README.md

 ### Index

-Read from a directory of markdown or text files
+1. Read from a directory of markdown or text

-Chunk the content from the files no larger than X
+2. Chunk the file content

-Add additional metadata like create/modified time and file name
+3. Add additional metadata like create/modified time and file name

-Create embeddings for each chunk
+4. Create embeddings for each chunk

-Store embeddings in a simple local vector store (like ChromaDB)
+5. Store embeddings in a simple local vector store (like ChromaDB)

 ### Query

-created embeddings for the question
+1. Create embeddings for the query

-find the most similar chunks
+2. Find the most similar chunks

-sending the most similar chunks to a language model along with the query
+3. Send the most similar chunks to a language model along with the query

-get the response from the language model
+4. Get the response from the language model